PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Introduction

-In light of these challenges, preference-based reinforcement learning (PbRL) \cite{wang2022feedback,christiano2017deep,lee2021pebble,lee2021b,park2021surf,hiranaka2023primitive,metcalf2023sample,liu2022task,liu2022meta,kim2022preference} has emerged as a promising solution by eliminating the intricate process of reward engineering.
-In the PbRL paradigm, a human teacher delivers continuous comparative feedback, expressing preferences between two distinct robot trajectories, each consisting of multiple state-action pairs across time steps.
-A reward model is then learned to align with the given preferences, guiding robot behaviors to more closely match human expectations through subsequent RL training.
-Despite recent advancements aimed at enhancing feedback efficiency, the requirement for a large volume of human feedback to achieve satisfactory performance still restricts the widespread application of PbRL.
-As a workaround, most studies \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,hiranaka2023primitive,metcalf2023sample,liu2022task} tend to adopt synthetic preferences from a scripted teacher for training effective robot policies.
-In practice, such a teacher bases preferences on the cumulative reward values derived from a meticulously designed reward function for each robot trajectory in the comparison \cite{lee2021b}.
+In light of these challenges, preference-based reinforcement learning (PbRL) \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,metcalf2023sample,liu2022task,liu2022meta,zhao2024prefmmt,kim2022preference} has emerged as a promising alternative by circumventing complex reward engineering.
+In PbRL, a human teacher provides comparative feedback on two distinct robot trajectories, each comprising multiple state-action pairs.
+A reward model is then learned to align with these preferences, guiding robot behaviors to better meet human expectations through RL.
+Despite recent advancements in enhancing feedback efficiency, the need for extensive human input remains a barrier to broader adoption.

-While leveraging handcrafted reward functions indirectly through scripted teachers may mitigate reward hacking \cite{lee2021pebble}, this strategy inadvertently reintroduces the need for reward engineering, contradicting the original purpose of PbRL.
-Moreover, the Markovian nature of these reward functions limits the evaluation of scripted teachers to immediate state-action pairs within the robot trajectory, potentially neglecting crucial holistic information over the trajectory and thus leading to a high misalignment with actual human preferences \cite{kim2022preference}.
-Moreover, the reliance on scripted teachers with static reward functions hinders the flexibility to capture and reflect the individual preferences of users, which is crucial for human-robot interaction (HRI) task scenarios \cite{irfan2019personalization}.
+In response, synthetic feedback has been explored as a substitute for real human preferences in PbRL.
+A common approach employs scripted teachers \cite{lee2021b}, which generate synthetic preference labels based on cumulative reward values derived from predefined reward functions, to facilitate more efficient and rigorous PbRL algorithm benchmarking \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,metcalf2023sample,liu2022task,liu2022meta}.
+While effective for controlled experimentation, the reintroduction of reward engineering and the static nature of scripted teachers limit their applicability in real-world settings, particularly in human-robot interaction (HRI) tasks where dynamic, individualized feedback is essential.